-It stands to reason that relationships work better when they’re based on openness and transparency.
-It means we’re more likely to talk about the things that matter to the person or people we share out lives with, without hiding or leaving anything out.
+It stands to reason that relationships work better when they’re based on us being open and transparent.
+It means we’re more likely to talk about the things that matter to the person or people we share our lives with, without hiding or leaving anything out.

-Not only does being open mean we’re open to new ideas and new thoughts, it also means we’re open to finding new ways to work, open to new people, open through communication, open and willing to listen to others without passing judgment on what they say.
+Working in an open and transparent way, not only means we’re open to new ideas and thoughts, it also means we’re open to finding new ways to work, open to new people, open through communication, open and willing to listen to others without passing judgment on what they tell us.

 Being open also means we’re more likely to engage people in conversation without drawing them into debate, but introducing dialogue instead.
 Being open allows others to come into our conversations, without us putting or needing to put barriers up.

 Being transparent allows others to see how we are as a person.
 It allows us to be open and honest about who we are.
-With transparency, there is no façade and no thrills with us, no airs and graces; what you see is what you get and we’re not afraid to show it.
+With transparency, there is no façade and no thrills, no airs and graces; what you see is what you get and we’re not afraid to show it.

 Being open and transparent is a state of mind, a lifestyle choice that incorporates our general behaviour and how we choose to behave, more than if we used any specific tool.